Strict module

 - optional A String describing the failure, recorded together with the source location of the call.

-Use Fail to mark code paths that should be unreachable in a passing test — most often after a call that is expected to raise an error, in a branch that runs when the call returned normally instead.
+Fail marks code paths that should be unreachable in a passing test — most often after a call that is expected to raise an error, in a branch that runs when the call returned normally instead.

 On Error Resume Next